-The total number of new petitions filed in 2005 increased by 534 to 2983 from the previous year.
-The increase in last year's filings reverses a recent declining trend.
+The total number of new petitions filed in 2006 increased by 561 from the previous year to 3,544.
+The increase in filings continues to reverse a recent declining trend.
 Filing rates continue to remain high when compared to the historical perspective.
-As the chart below illustrates, the number of petitions filed last year was more than twice the number of petitions filed as recently as 1985.
+As the chart below illustrates, the number of petitions filed in 2006 was more than twice the number of petitions filed as recently as 1985.

-The increase in the number of new petitions filed in 2005 is almost entirely attributable to a rise in the number of workers' compensation petitions over the previous year, from 1279 to 1860.
+The increase in the number of new petitions filed in 2006 is almost entirely attributable to the 2,473 workers' compensation petitions filed, which is an all-time high, and an increase of 613 filings from 2005.
 This increase may signal the near-completion of administrative transition in the decision-making body at the agency level, as the Office of Judges and the Board of Review became part of the Office of the Insurance Commissioner.

-As depicted in the chart below, in most other categories, filings in 2005 remained steady or dropped slightly.
+As depicted in the chart below, in most other categories, filings in 2006 remained steady or dropped slightly.